ali-kowsar/DynamicLocalization/README.md

 * In this app, I given 4 button (Enlish,Hindi,Arabic and Chinese).
 When user press any button, app search corresponding localixed string to the  file.
 * If corresponding data found, then set localised string ("Hello World") to the text view.
 * If localize text not found in db, then retrieve data from android native string resources localization and set to the text view.
+ # Extend the app
+ * No need to change any logice for getting localize test from localization file.
+ * Just update the server localization file after added new res id
+ * To get any translated string corresponding locale, just called a method **getLocaleString(locale,"localize_text")**  with locale ('en'/'hi'/'zh'/...) and string res id(mentioned in localization file) 2 pamameters.
+ * If file already exist, then it return localize string.
+ * Just use return localize string and set to the new added text view.